Bucephalus-Studios/stevensStringLib/README.md

 stevensStringLib contains a suite of tests to validate its functionality within the `testing` folder.
 All testing is carried out with [Google Test][5].

-To run these tests on your machine, you should use the cmake tool in the `testing` folder by running the command `cmake -S . -B build_of_test`.
+To run these tests on your machine, you should use the cmake tool in the `testing` folder by running the command `cmake -S . -B ./build_of_test`.
-This will generate an makefile to create an executable in the `build_of_test` folder.
-Then, go to the `build_of_test` folder and run the command `make`.
+This will generate an makefile to create an executable in the `testing/build_of_test` folder.
+Then, go to the `testing/build_of_test` folder and run the command `make`.
-Once you have done this, you should have an executable named `test` in the `build_of_test` folder which you can run the tests with.
+Once you have done this, you should have an executable named `test` in the `testing/build_of_test` folder which you can run the tests with.

 ## Benchmarking